If your family just got word that you’re moving to Pápa, Hungary, soon you’ve come to the right place.

 Tell us about the weather.

-There are technically four seasons, but the weather is generally dry, and snow doesn’t last long.
+There are four seasons, but the weather is generally dry, and snow doesn’t last long.

-It rarely gets below zero, and in the summer it can be quite hot!
-I mostly remember sun, and certain times of the year it was dusty or windy.
+It rarely gets below zero, and it can be quite hot in the summer!
+I mostly remember the sun, and at certain times of the year, it was dusty or windy.
 There is a rainy season, but not like we are used to in the states.
 Glorious sunsets!
 Ultimately the climate is manageable and mild.

 Is there anything else you’d like to mention about moving to Pápa, Hungary, for someone who is heading there soon?